bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

 ## Automated Feedback Surveys

-Automated Feedback Surveys is enabled by default.
+Automated feedback surveys are enabled by default.

-When Automated Feedback Surveys is enabled, the Bucket Browser SDK will open and maintain a connection to the Bucket service.
+When automated feedback surveys are enabled, the Bucket Browser SDK will open and maintain a connection to the Bucket service.
 When a user triggers an event tracked by a feature and is eligible to be prompted for feedback, the Bucket service will send a request to the SDK instance.
-By default, this request will open up the Bucket feedback UI in the user's browser, but you can intercept the request and override this behaviour.
+By default, this request will open up the Bucket feedback UI in the user's browser, but you can intercept the request and override this behavior.

-The live connection for automated feedback is established when the client is initialized.
+The live connection for automated feedback is established when the `BucketClient` is initialized.

 ### Disabling Automated Feedback Surveys

-You can disable automated collection in the `bucket.init()`-call:
+You can disable automated collection in the `BucketClient` constructor:

 ```javascript
 const bucket = new BucketClient(